Potat05/Struct/readme.md

 // Length + string in bytes
 const bytes = new Uint8Array([13, 0, 0, 0, 72, 101, 108, 108, 111, 44, 32, 87, 111, 114, 108, 100, 33]);

-// The second argument is a custom interpreter (If -1 it will use default) structure.setBytes(bytes, (struct, bytes, offset, member, prevMember) => {
+// The second argument is a custom interpreter (If returns -1 it will use default) structure.setBytes(bytes, (struct, bytes, offset, member, prevMember) => {
     if(member.name == 'string') {
         const length = prevMember.value;